ZenVPN Review 2025: Overpriced and Underperforming

 WebRTC leak tests

-• ZenVPN WebRTC leak test results: ZenVPN passed its WebRTC leak tests.
+• WebRTC leak test results: ZenVPN failed its WebRTC leak test.

 Similarly, when you want to make a video or audio transmission, be it an Instagram Live or a Skype call, WebRTC functionality takes that data and transmits it to make the connection.
 A WebRTC leak is when the data transmitted during those instances shows up even with a VPN connection.